m-kovalsky/Tabular/README.md

 Run this script in [Tabular Editor](https://tabulareditor.com/ "Tabular Editor") against a live-connected model to quickly make a list of all relationships that contain a blank row in the 'to-table'.

+## Cancel Processing

+Run this script in [Tabular Editor](https://tabulareditor.com/ "Tabular Editor") against a live-connected model to cancel the data refresh of that model.

 ### [Master Model](https://www.elegantbi.com/post/mastermodel "Master Model")

 ### [Metadata Export](https://www.elegantbi.com/post/extractmodelmetadata "Metadata Export")